AMbioinformatics/Host4Phage/README.md

 # Host4Phage
-The Host4Phage tool is used to type bacterial hosts for phages based on the genomic sequences of bacteriophages and bacteria.
-Host4Phage uses the bacterial defense system CRISPR for this purpose.
-The tool supports multi-threaded computing and can therefore be run on both personal computers and high-performance computers.
+Host4Phage is tool to type bacterial hosts for phages based on the basis of genomic sequences of bacteriophages and bacteria.
+Host4Phage uses bacterial CRISPR-Cas system for this purpose.
+The tool supports multi-threaded computing.

 ## 1. Tools used by Host4phage
 Host4phage uses other available tools: <br>